aumiidutta/registration/CONTRIBUTING.md

 - Go through the design and the source code to understand
 - Now you are free to contribute
 - Contribute and then add a pull request

+### NOTE

+PR's will be merged once in a while since I'm actively working in other projects.<br>
+So please be patient!